DanieleDeSensi/blink/README.md

 - specific_plotter: Contains additional visualization scripts.
 - src: Contains the microbenchmarks code.
 - test_suites: Contains the test suites to be run by the framework.
+- wrappers: Contains the Python code to launch the applications and benchmarks supported by the framework and to parse their output.

 Example: \
 `$ python3 runner.py wl_manager/MPI_wlm.py schedule_files/pairings/pw-ping-pong_b_1MiB_a2a_b_128KiB node_files/SF_all_nodes_ordered -am r -as 10:90`\